Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

 PTCST Consulting developed a comprehensive health incentive program for SuperLife that incentivises participation by offering external benefits through a rewards scheme, and policy-related benefits through premium reductions.

 **Features**
 Taking a more personalised approach to the wellness plan, each new policyholder over the age of 25 will undergo an initial, compulsory health and heart check-up, that will form the basis of their personalised health plan.
-This personalised health plan will include some or all of the following program features, and will be revised each year, based on the results of the policyholder’s annual health check-up:
+This personalised health plan will include some or all of the following program features, and will be revised each year, based on the results of the policyholder’s annual health and heart check-ups:

 1. Annual Health Check-ups:
      - Comprehensive annual health check-up (and immediately for all new policyholders) that provides free or discounted health screenings for various conditions, including blood pressure checks, cholesterol tests, and diabetes screenings